iow-esm/main/Readme.md

 In general the name has to be `start_build_` followed by the keyword and `.sh`.
 On some targets the build is performed using the queuing system on others it can be performed on directly the login node.
 Find out which is true for your new target.
-The existing `start_build_haumea.sh` is an example for using the queue, whereas `start_build_hlrnb.sh` is an example for direct compilation on the login node.
+The existing `start_build_haumea.sh` is an example for using the queue, whereas `start_build_hlrng.sh` is an example for direct compilation on the login node.

 ### Add new models